 So be sure to pay close attention to the free chlorine level in your pool every time you take a test reading of the water.
 You now know how important it is to know the amount of chlorine in your pool that’s free and available to act as a sanitizer.

 Keeping your free chlorine at the proper level will help your pool water be safer to swim in and keep it clear and pleasant to look at too.
-If you are not going to look at one chlorine measurement than ignore total chlorine because free chlorine is much too critical to proper pool water chemistry to overlook.
+Staying on top of your free chlorine level regularly will also prevent unnecessary problems in the future.